 Near the picnic area there is a view point looking over ponds where dragonflies will be common in summer.
 The ponds are named after the family who lived here and farmed the land for generations.

 Starting from the bog-oak car park follow this waymarked walk past the picnic area and the ponds.
-Continue around the site, into a plantation of young trees and to Ballard Hide.
+Continue around the site, into a plantation of young trees and to Jon's Hide.
 The trail passes through an area of mature woodland with large Alder trees and continues round the eastern boundary and back to the car park.
 The trail is about 3 km long and might take 90 minutes to 2 hours.
 There are benches in the woodland where you can stop and rest and interpretation at various points along the way.

 At the three places shown, the Dragonfly Trail crosses a disused railway line that was built in 1863.
 For over 100 years this branch line carried passengers and agricultural products from Ramsey to the main north-south line at Holme.
-It was built by an engineer named Ballard, after whom the new bird hide has been named.

 There are information panels next to the bog oak car park.
 Here you can find details of the Dragonfly Trail and this site, as well as maps and information about the Great Fen project.